Date: Week 11, 11th March 2009.

 If we re-draw the illustration of mental models from a distributed cognition perspective, we might add in lots of resources around it.
 If you look at the picture above, ask yourself some questions such as; where is this happening, in an office?
 Who else is in that space, does the person have any colleagues?
 What other resources do they help to support them in their work?
 Desks, callenders, pin-boards, telephones?

-The basic attitude of Distributed Cognition could be summed up as:
+The Goal of Distributed Cognition

 Work is more than the activity of a single individual working alone and without tools.

-Extension of cognitive science models beyond the individual.
+3. Extension of cognitive science models beyond the individual.

 View of physical artefacts and social organization as also supporting cognitive activities.
 Not just coordination and communication between individuals, but problem solving by an intelligent system.